-As Australians and New Zealanders continue to adjust to living and working in social isolation, the adaptability and resiliency of our communities is becoming increasingly important.
-We want to continue to be part of the solution by being the bridge to support the Australian and New Zealand Governments, community and small businesses through to the other side of the this crisis.
-We have previously shared updates on our response to the COVID19 on 10 March, 23 March, 30 March and 3 April.
+As Australians and New Zealanders continue to adjust to living and working in social isolation, the adaptability and resiliency of our communities are becoming increasingly important.
+We want to continue to be part of the solution by being the bridge to support the Australian and New Zealand Governments, communities and small businesses through to the other side of this crisis.
+We have previously shared updates on our response to COVID-19 on 10 March, 23 March, 30 March and 3 April.

-We wanted to share a further update on the work we are doing to connect people with well-being and mental health services, to support vulnerable communities, assisting Facebook Group admins and building up the digital skills of small business professionals.
+We wanted to share a further update on the work we are doing to connect people with well-being and mental health services, support vulnerable communities, assist Facebook Group admins, and build up the digital skills of small business professionals.

 Facebook Covid-19 Information Centre

 We understand that some communities are more vulnerable at this time and so we have prioritised additional support to organisations providing direct assistance services and prevention information to minimise risk.
 We have focussed our efforts on providing campaign funding and support to a range of Indigenous health services and family violence services at this time.

 In Australia, this includes the National Aboriginal Community Controlled Health Organisation (NAACHO), the national peak body of Aboriginal Medical Health Services across Australia, which is working with local services to develop in-language and culturally relevant health information for Indigenous communities.
 It also includes WESTNET, 1800 RESPECT, and Our Watch to promote their messaging campaigns on our services to connect to vulnerable Australians who may be experiencing family violence at this time.